jsim2010/partite/CONTRACT.md

 ## Architects

+1) Any architect may create:
+  - a) a submmission
-1) Any architect may create a blueprint using a flaw in the plan.
+  - b) a blueprint using a flaw in the plan.
-2) Any architect may tender a ballot for a vote on confirming a flaw
+3) Any architect may tender a ballot for the following votes:
+  - a) endorsing a submission
+  - b) confirming a flaw
+  - b) authorizing a proposal

 ## Developers

-1) Any developer may create a submission.
+1) Any developer may create a proposal that contains a task from the tasklist.
-2) Any developer may tender a ballot for a vote on endorsing a submission.

 ## Members